MIT Enterprise Forum: Can Smart Water Technologies Quench the Thirst of our Modern Cities?

 Cities face many pressing issues regarding their water infrastructure.
 The most critical water issues relate to improving the fundamental components of our urban water systems: Identifying the location of the underground pipes and mapping them (these were laid so long ago cities do not know where they are); Instrumenting the pipes so they and the water they carry (and leak) can be tracked and analyzed; Upgrading the aging infrastructure: ‘US water infrastructure breaks once each minute – about 540,000 times per year; and Optimizing energy and water use.
 Cities spend a considerable amount of money on the energy required to power the systems and pumps that make up our water infrastructure – some spend up to 30% of their energy costs just on providing water to the residents.

-Advances in sensor technologies, data analytics and strategic collaborative planning will help cities to supply to the needed amount of producing clean water at reasonable rates.
+Advances in sensor technologies, data analytics and strategic collaborative planning will help cities to supply to the needed amount of revenue producing clean water at reasonable rates.
 Join MIT Enterprise Forum to learn:

 - Why have these issues not been solved before?